 - Olives: During olive oil processing, squalene is extracted from the olive pulp, skin and pits, and then combined with hydrogen to become squalane.

 - Sugarcane: Rather than being extracted directly from the sugarcane itself, squalane is produced by bioengineered yeast that feed on the sugarcane.
-(Not quite as sexy or "natural," right?)

 Does the Type of Squalane Oil Matter?

 May contain sterol esters and paraffin after hydrogenation

 Technically, the chemical structure of squalane is the same regardless of the source.
 However, there can be differences in purity.

 Researchers have found that both olive-derived and sugarcane-derived squalane can range between 74-95% purity.
 Since each has different impurities that can remain after hydrogenation, this could account for subtle variations in oil weight, absorption rate and even performance.